Frequently asked questions

-Strata managers and their employees, agents and contractors will have four years after the commencement of amended STA to meet the educational qualifications.
+Strata managers and their employees, agents and contractors will have until 1 May 2024, four years after the commencement of amended STA, to meet the educational qualifications.
 This is known as the transitional period.

 - What happens if strata managers don’t have the required educational qualifications after the transitional period?